itainuri/LF-PF_MTT/README.md

 Includes the saved weights for both accurate and mismatched sensors settings. should be loaded for optimal accuracy on respective settings.
 ## Python Files
+* Models.py - APP('attention') or Unrolling('unrolling') mode. different classes are loaded for each mode.
 * OptConfig.py - default simulation configurations.
 * ins_runner.py - parses command line and OptConfig.py for the simulation flags and starts simulation on Instructor.
 * MotionModel - used to propagte particles from one step (apf) and to cretae new trajectories (target_traj_func).